suatakbulut/Kaggle_Titanic/README.md

 # Kaggle_Titanic

-Here I try to build a ML algorithm to solve Kaggle's Titanic Competition question.
+Here I try to build a Machine Learning algorithm as a solution to Kaggle's Titanic Competition question.
 The data is downloaded from the competition's webpage.